Getting Started with a Baby Dentist in Johns Creek, Alpharetta, and Roswell

 Waiting Too Long

-When we circle back to the study we mentioned earlier, we can see that many parents take their baby to the dentist way too late.
+When we circle back to the study we mentioned earlier, we can see that many parents take their babies to the dentist way too late.
 The reason isn’t money or insurance, rather it’s a lack of education and knowledge.

 Dentistry for children starts young and should be promoted right at the start of the formation of their very first tooth.
 Not when a good number of teeth show up.
 This is something that we see far too often and can often lead to a higher amount of dental work needed.

-Nervousness and Crying
+Nervousness And Crying

 A common reason for parents not walking to take their children to the dentist is also the concern about a baby crying once they are at the dental office.
 The image of children crying and panicking at the dentist’s office is far too common and can understandably be stressful for parents.